exercism/pharo-smalltalk/docs/INSTALLATION.md

 Then evaluate the pasted code by highlighting all of it, right clicking then selecting _Do it_ from the menu (or use `ctrl + d`).

-If everything is working properly, you should see loading progress bars flicker across the screen, and then a System Browser window will appear.
+**If everything is working properly**, you should see loading progress bars flicker across the screen, and then a System Browser window will appear.

 ## Getting Started (ALL)